-Wendy Patrick, an attorney and author of Red Flags: How to Frenemies, Underminers, and Toxic People In Your life, believes comparing your spouse (or even yourself) to others is a fruitless endeavor.
-"Think of 10 things you genuinely admire about your partner that make them unique," she says.
-"This list can include physical, intellectual, professional, and personal observations.
-By the time you're done, you'll how lucky you are to have your partner and not someone else."
+Wendy Patrick, an attorney and author of Red Flags: How to Frenemies, Underminers, and Toxic People In Your Life, believes comparing your spouse (or even yourself) to others is a fruitless endeavour.
+“Think of 10 things you genuinely admire about your partner that makes them unique,” she says.
+“This list can include physical, intellectual, professional, and personal observations.
+By the time you’re done, you’ll how lucky you are to have your partner and not someone else.”

 4. Hate yourself

-"Hating or disliking yourself sets up an unhealthy relationship dynamic.
-When you love and accept yourself, you're less likely to tolerate unloving behavior from your partner or anyone else," says Jennifer Spaulding, a love and relationship coach.
+“Hating or disliking yourself sets up an unhealthy relationship dynamic.
+When you love and accept yourself, you’re less likely to tolerate unloving behaviour from your partner or anyone else,” says Jennifer Spaulding, love and relationship coach.

 5. Make your partner your whole life

 Laurel House, a famous dating and relationship coach, is a firm believer in the importance of individuality.
 She suggests that men and women seek their own personal interests and goals, and strive to accomplish things away from the relationship.
 You have to be able to grow as an individual before you can promise yourself to someone else.
 Therefore, according to her theory, the happiest married couples are those who aren’t completely attached at the hip; they are those who ar more than capable of maintaining a sense of self even after years of marriage.

 6. Abandon your own values